Skip to Content

 • Show/hide inactive schedules — keep the list tidy when you’ve parked a few schedules.

-The iOS app offers the same schedule editor, so you can add and manage schedules on the go.
+The iOS and Android apps offer the same schedule editor, so you can add and manage schedules on the go.

 If you need a precise clock time (e.g. “every day at exactly 8 AM”) or a one-time delayed run, ask the agent directly in chat.
 Precise recurring schedules are registered by the agent using its scheduling tool.